 Providing cross border services as a Trade Mark Agent

-The control of Patents, Designs and Trade Marks is based with the Irish Patents Office.
+The control of Patents, Designs and Trade Marks is based with The Intellectual Property Office of Ireland (IPOI).

 The notification requirements are set out in the following statutory instruments:

 Trade mark Amendment Rules - S.I.
 621 2007